datajoint/datajoint-elements/docs/community/suite2p.md

   data.
 The project is funded by HHMI Janelia Research Campus and led by Dr. Carsen Stringer and Dr. Marius Pachitariu.

-The principal developers of Suite2p are at Janelia Research Campus.
+The principal developers of Suite2p are at the Janelia Research Campus.

 ## General Principles